 Renal colic from nephrolithiasis is secondary to obstruction of the collecting system by the stone.
 The stretching of the collecting system or ureter is due to an increase in intraluminal pressure.
 This causes nerve endings to stretch and therefore the sensation of renal colic.
 Pain from urinary calculi can also be due to local inflammatory mediators, edema, hyperperistalsis, and mucosal irritation.

 There is no formal classification system for renal stones, but they can be classified by composition.
 For patients with recurrent nephrolithiasis, 24-hour urine measurements allow risk factors to be identified and corrected, which may direct ongoing medical management.
 A working classification is:

 Calcium oxalate: 80% of all calcium stones; risk factors include low urine volume, hypercalciuria, hyperuricosuria, hyperoxaluria, and hypocitraturia

 Calcium phosphate (hydroxy apatite or brushite): 20% of all calcium stones; risk factors include low urine volume, hypercalciuria, hypocitraturia, high urine pH, and associated conditions include primary hyperparathyroidism and renal tubular acidosis

-Uric acid stones: 10% to 20% of renal calculi; most commonly due to urinary pH <5.5, although hyperuricosuria can also contribute
+Uric acid stones: around 10% of renal calculi; most commonly due to urinary pH <5.5, although hyperuricosuria can also contribute

 Use of this content is subject to our disclaimer